 The UNT Department of Accounting has a reputation for preparing its students for success.
 Now, the most recent release of CPA exam pass rates serves as a clear indicator that students are even more ready to launch their careers than ever before.

-This year, UNT students held an 81.8% pass rate for those taking the CPA exam with an advanced degree.
+In 2017, UNT students held an 81.8% pass rate for those taking the CPA exam with an advanced degree.
 In 2016, this rate was only 47.9%, which represents a drastic increase of more than 30 percentage points, year-over-year.

 “Students are increasingly beginning to think that it’s expected that they pass all four parts of the exam before starting their full-time jobs,” said Don and Donna Millican Chair in Accounting Dr. Ananth Seetharaman.